 In this article, I explain the importance of customizing your headline when looking for a job and how to leverage this space to communicate what sets you apart from other applicants.
 I also share my trusted headline formula as well as several example headlines for job seekers, career changers, and executives.

 Why Do You Need A Customized LinkedIn Headline?

-When you add a new position to your profile, your headline will automatically default to your current job title and company.
-However, this does not set you apart from other people in your same role or company.
+When you add a new position to your LinkedIn profile, your headline will automatically default to your current job title and company.
+However, this fails to set you apart from other people in your same role or company.
 As a job seeker, you want to update your headline to something more tactical, enabling you to stand out in the saturated job market.

-As you develop your headline, keep in mind that your LinkedIn headline must effectively speak to two target audiences when you are job searching.
+As you develop your headline, keep in mind that it must effectively speak to two target audiences when you are job searching.
 First, your headline must showcase your unique value proposition to the recruiters and hiring managers viewing your LinkedIn profile.
 Second, your headline must stand out while networking with people at your target company.

 What Do You Include In Your LinkedIn Headline?

 I recommend a three-part formula for writing your headline.
 Begin with your target job title (or job titles).
 Then, highlight your Unique Value Proposition (UVP).
 Conclude with three to four relevant industry keywords.
 Here is what that headline formula looks like all put together:

 Target Job Title | Unique Value Proposition | Relevant Industry Keywords

 The following is a breakdown of this three-part formula.
 I also share tips when deciding what to include in each part of your headline.